MrDemonWolf/fluffboost/README.md

 FluffBoost is designed to be user-friendly and straightforward.
 Here are some basic commands to get you started:

-- `/quote`: Get an instant dose of motivation.
+- `/about` - Learn more about the bot and its creators.
-- `/about`: Learn more about FluffBoost.
+- `/invite` - Invite FluffBoost to your server.
-- `/setup`: Set up FluffBoost for your server.
+- `/quote` - Get an instant dose of motivation.
-- `/invite`: Invite FluffBoost to your server.
+- `/setup` - Setup the bot for your server such as the channel to send quotes to. (admin only)
-- `/help`: Get help with FluffBoost
+- `/admin` - Admin commands. (selected users only)

 ## License